Ares-Developers/Ares-docs/migration.rst

   Units lifted by a Magnetron no longer count as being actively in air, and EMP might no longer destroy them.

+  The AI supports other Iron Curtains and it might now use super weapons with :tag:`Type=IronCurtain` it has not used before, because of the changed default for :tag:`SW.AITargetingMode`.
+To restore previous behavior, manually set :tag:`SW.AITargetingMode=none` on all but the first super weapon with :tag:`Type=IronCurtain`.